vuongptnguyen/Whiteblock_User_Guide/docs/references.rst

   whiteblock netconfig <command> [FLAGS]

-Aliases: emulate

-Netconfig will introduce persisting network conditions for testing.
+Netconfig will introduce persistnace network conditions for testing.
 Use '?' at any time for more help on configuring the network.

 Custom Command: netconfig <engine number> <path number> <command>